Infineon/micropython/docs/psoc6/installation.rst

 Install a previous version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to setup the device with a previous firmware version, you can check the list of available release in the `GitHub release section <https://github.com/infineon/MicroPython/releases>`_.
+If you want to setup the device with a previous firmware version, you can check the list of available releases in the `GitHub release section <https://github.com/infineon/MicroPython/releases>`_.

-The ``device-setup`` command can as well assist you with this process.
-In this case, the board and the desired version need to be passed as arguments.
+The ``device-setup`` command can also assist you with this process.
+In this case, the board and the desired version needs to be passed as arguments.

 .. code-block:: bash